-If you suspect you have found a security defect in BIND 9, ISC DHCP, or Kea DHCP, or if you wish to inquire about a security issue that you have learned about which has not yet been publicly announced, please contact our Security Officer via our [Bug Report Form]().
+If you suspect you have found a security defect in BIND 9, Kea DHCP, Stork, or ISC DHCP, or if you wish to inquire about a security issue that you have learned about which has not yet been publicly announced, ISC encourages you to take one or more of the following actions, as appropriate:

 Learn more about ISC’s Software Defect and Security Vulnerability Disclosure Policy.